monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/genotype/index.rst

 A genotype predicate partitions the individuals based on their genotype.
-In GPSEA, a predicate leverages information from one of the three areas:
+In GPSEA, genotype predicates leverage information from one of the three areas:

-* sex (Male vs. Female)
+* Sex
-* disease diagnosis
+* Disease diagnosis
-* presence of variant(s) that meet certain inclusion criteria (e.g. a missense variant in hetezygous genotype)
+* Presence of variant(s) that meet certain inclusion criteria (e.g. a missense variant in heterozygous genotype)

-Partitioning based on sex or disease diagnosis is relatively straightforward (see :ref:`group-by-sex` and :ref:`group-by-diagnosis` for more details).
+Partitioning based on sex or disease diagnosis is relatively straightforward - the individuals are assigned by the biological sex or presence of a specific diagnosis.

-Partitioning based on variants needs, however, more thought.
+See :ref:`group-by-sex` and :ref:`group-by-diagnosis` for more details.

-The process is split into two steps.
+Partitioning based on variants is, however, much more flexible, to support the analysis of the broad spectrum of pathomechanisms that have been shown to lead to genetic diseases.
-First, we count the alleles of the matching variants (:ref:`variant-predicates`) and then we interpret the count, possibly including factors such as the expected mode of inheritance and sex, to assign the tested individual into a genotype group
+In general, we first choose the variants of interests (:ref:`variant-predicates`) and then we interpret the count, possibly including factors such as the expected mode of inheritance and sex, to assign the tested individual into a genotype group